Skip to main content

 Matthew J. McLaughlin, MD, MS, FAAPMR

-Associate Program Director, Pediatric Rehabilitation Medicine Fellowship; Division Director, Pediatric Rehabilitation Medicine; Medical Director, Electrodiagnostic Laboratory; Medical Director, Limb Differences Clinic; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Rehabilitation Medicine, University of Kansas School of Medicine
+Associate Program Director, Pediatric Rehabilitation Medicine Fellowship; Division Director, Pediatric Rehabilitation Medicine; Medical Director, Electrodiagnostic Laboratory; Medical Director, Limb Differences Clinic; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Rehabilitation Medicine, University of Kansas School of Medicine

 Full Biography